mjhea0/meteor-in-action/readme.md

 bootstrap-3: Provides bootstrap 3.
 ```

 Watch your browser as you add these.
 You should see the styles update almost immediately.

 You can read more about these packages [here](http://docs.meteor.com/#accountsui), [here](http://docs.meteor.com/#accounts_api), [here](https://github.com/mangasocial/meteor-bootstrap-3).
+It's pretty awesome that you can add these web components in just a matter of minutes!
+Awesome for prototyping!

 > You can view the available packages from the terminal by running the command - `meteor list`